 To improve airflow in your PC and maintain optimal cooling performance, you can take the following measures:

-Organize and route cables neatly to avoid blocking airflow paths.
-Use cable ties, Velcro straps, or cable management channels to secure and route cables away from fans and components.
+• Efficient Cable Handling: Organize and route cables neatly to avoid blocking airflow paths.
+Secure and route cables away from fans and components using cable ties, Velcro straps, or cable management channels.

-Consider upgrading your fans to those specifically designed for high airflow.
+• High CFM Fans: Consider upgrading your fans to those designed for high airflow.
 Look for fans with high CFM ratings.
 These fans can move more air and improve overall cooling efficiency.

 How To Tell Airflow Direction In PC Fan?